Early Copy Protection on the Apple II

 Yes, there are two different version of line zero.
 The code in line 32000 deletes the first one, uses "0 DIM D(52),R$(41),Q$(9),S$(3),C$(3),F$(4),A$(10),DEBT(4),CASH(4),U(4),H(144 ),INSR(4): GOTO 32000 0 REM ************************ 1 REM * SOFTAPE * * 2 REM * SOFTWARE EXCHANGE * 3 REM *.===.===.===.===.===.===.===.=* 4 REM * MODULE #6 * 5 REM * * 6 REM *COPYRIGHT 1978-SOFTAPE* 7 REM *----------------------* 8 REM * DUPLICATION OF THIS * 9 REM *PROGRAM OR ANY PORTION* 10 REM * THEREOF CONSTITUTES * 11 REM * INFRINGEMENT OF * 12 REM * COPYRIGHT * 13 REM *.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.* 14 REM 15 POKE 204,63: POKE 205,10 30 TEXT : CALL -936: VTAB 4: TAB 14: PRINT "S O F T A P E": TAB 4: PRINT "S O F T W A R E E X C H A N G E": PRINT [...]
 32000 DEL 0: IN# 0: PR# 0: GOTO 15

-(Incidentally, the '.'s in lines 3 and 13 are actually Ctrl-Gs, invisible characters that make the speaker "beep".
-The formatting of the REM statements is actually consistent.)
+(Incidentally, the '.'s in lines 3 and 13 are actually Ctrl-Gs, invisible characters that make the speaker "beep" when you list the code.
+The block-formatting of the REM statements looks consistent on screen.)

 In this case the copy protection was not only ineffectual, it was also a nuisance because it prevented the program from running on later machines.
 The implementation appears slightly flawed as well: there's an explicit BRK statement at address $0303, suggesting that the programmer expected execution to continue there with his stack full of 3s, but the 6502 jumps to address+1 when an RTS instruction is found.